First USSF SDA site in Chile strengthens space security

+Lee added that the program’s success depended on the partnerships and contributions of mission partners on the U.S. side to include Space Systems Command, Air Force Research Laboratory, and the United States Air Force Academy.
+The Space Domain Awareness and Combat Power office provided and configured their autonomous telescope control software and assisted in telescope assembly, calibration, and testing.
+The United States Air Force Academy provided a 12.5-foot dome for temporary use which will move to the Catholic University of the North in 2024.

+“This program is a prime example of the value that comes from the partnership between the organizations,” said Lee.
+“It’s truly unique to have such a tight coupling between research, systems program office, and operations … it makes things like this possible that never would have been otherwise.”

-A crane delivers a dome shutter for the installation of the Raven telescope at Cerro Moreno Air Base in Antofagasta, Chile, March 27, 2023.
-The Raven telescope will be leveraged to experiment with new sensing modalities and techniques and serve as a testbed for the Space Domain Awareness and Combat Power office’s software.
+This telescope system will be leveraged to experiment with new sensing modalities and techniques and serve as a testbed for the Space Domain Awareness and Combat Power office’s software.
 The software utilizes a global network of dedicated and volunteer observatories to enable next generation space domain awareness, as well as leverages collaborative heterogeneous sensors by employing agent-based autonomy, deep learning, and modern software infrastructure tools.
-(Courtesy photo)

 |Date Taken: